FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/n_active_active/_index.md

 - Be a domain user who is part of the Administrators group.
 - Be the same user for all machines.
-- Have all rights (create/modify/delete) to the shared disk on all machines when {{< TransferCFT/componentlongname >}} is installed in a multi-host architecture.
+- Have all rights (create/modify/delete) to the shared disk on all machines when Transfer CFT{{< TransferCFT/componentlongname >}} is installed in a multi-host architecture.

 > **Note**
 >